 Parallel Computing for Data Science

 Synopsis: This course will provide in-depth treatment of the evolution of high performance, parallel computing architectures and how these architectures and computational ecosystems support data science.
 We will cover topics such as: parallel algorithms for numerical processing, parallel data search, and other parallel computing algorithms which facilitate advanced analytics.
 To reinforce lecture topics, learning activities will be completed using parallel computing techniques for modern multicore and multi-node systems.
 Parallel algorithms will be investigated, selected, and then developed for various scientific data analytics problems.
-Programming projects will be completed using Python and R, leveraging various parallel and distributed computing infrastructure such as AWS Elastic Map Reduce and Google Big Query.
+Programming projects will be completed using Python and R, leveraging various parallel and distributed computing infrastructure such as AWS Elastic Map Reduce and Google Big Query and various other parallel computing architectures.
 Students will research emerging parallel and scalable architectures for data analytics.

 3 – Credit Hour